Beastwick18/nyaa/docs/user_themes.md

 # User-defined Themes

-> [!WARNING]
-> User-defined themes are only available on the up-to-date main branch

 You can add your own user-defined themes by creating a new toml file in the folder:

 | Platform | Path |